146th Preakness Stakes Betting

 ||Lookin At Lucky

-The great Secretariat still reigns supreme at the Preakness Stakes, but there have been some times where other horses have challenged his record time of 1:53.00.
-The closest calls came in 1985 and 1996 when Tank's Prospect and Louis Quatorze ran matching 1:53.40 times to win the Preakness Stakes.
+The great Secretariat still reigns supreme at the Preakness Stakes, but there have been times where other horses have challenged his record time of 1:53.00.
+Four horses have finished within a half-second, and filly Swiss Skydiver came the closest yet to breaking Secretariat’s record at this track.

 Longest Odds To Win